LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/course-profile-explanation.md

 1. **Add LTI Resource Link**: Add an LTI resource link as an available activity in the course.
 1. **Add Microsoft Learn Activity**: Add a Microsoft Learn activity as an available activity in the course.
 1. **Post-class SCORM module availability**: This sets the amount of time students have to access SCORM module activities after the class ends.
-1. **Post-class lab availability**: This sets the amount of time students have to access lab activities after the class ends.

 ## Availability